Foundations of Qualitative Methodologies, Data Collection and Analysis (3-Day)

 The instructor's bound, book length course notes will serve as the course text.

 • Grbich, C., (2013) Qualitative Data Analysis: An introduction.
-2 nd editions London: Sage Publications.
+London: Sage Publications.
 Covers a variety of analytic styles.

 • Grbich, C. (1999).
-Qualitative Research in Health: an introduction Sage International, California.
-A generic qualitative text for the health sector.
+Qualitative Research in Health: an introduction.
+Sydney: Allen and Unwin and Sage International, California.
+A generic qualitative text with examples from the health sector.

-• Denzin, N. & Lincoln, Y. (2011) Handbook of Qualitative Research.
-Fourth edition.
+• Denzin, N. & Lincoln, Y. (2017) Handbook of Qualitative Research.
+Fifth edition.
 California: Sage.
 Suitable for advanced researchers.

 FAQ: